Lean (drug): Commercial products

 Several legal commercial products loosely based on the concept of "purple drank" are marketed in the United States.
 In June 2008, Innovative Beverage Group, a Houston, Texas-based company, released a beverage called "Drank".
 The commercial product contains no codeine or promethazine, but claims to "Slow Your Roll" with a combination of herbal ingredients such as valerian root and rose hips as well as the hormone melatonin.

 Similar "anti-energy" or relaxation drinks on the commercial market use the names "Purple Stuff", "Sippin Syrup", and "Lean".

-Criticism

 These commercial products have been criticized for their potential to serve as gateways to the dangerous illegal concoction.
 The marketing push has been described as akin to the making of candy cigarettes.